scala-ide/docs/dev/setup/setup.rst

 .. code-block:: bash

 	$ git clone git@github.com:<username>/scala-ide.git

+Make sure to `add an *upstream* <http://help.github.com/fork-a-repo/>` to the original scala-ide git remote repository, so that you can keep fetching the latest changes made in the project and re-integrate them back in your fork.

 Now, fire up Eclipse and import the Scala IDE project.
 In a few moment you will be all set to start hacking on the Scala IDE!